aimhubio/aim/docs/source/apps/experiment_tracker/paddle_paddle_tracker.rst

 .. code-block:: python

-    from aimstack.paddle_tracker.callbacks import BaseCallback as AimCallback
+    from aimstack.experiment_tracker.paddle import Callback as AimCallback

 Step 2: Pass the callback to `callbacks` list upon initiating your training.